thebgacademy/bga-site/content/BGA23/Sessions/MitoHiFi.md

 ---
 #BGA23/sessions #MitoHiFi #Assembly #Mitochondrion #PacBio #Pipeline #Workshop

-# Assembling Mitogenomes from PacBio HiFi reads using MitoHiFi

 > [!caution] This session may now be out of date so beware!!!
 > This session is part of [**Biodiversity Genomics Academy 2023**](https://BGA23.org)